-Rights over accessory minerals must be expressly mentioned in the titles.
+Rights over accessory minerals must be expressly included in the MIC and relevant titles.
 Otherwise, the holder of the mineral rights does not have the right to exploit them.
-The exception relates to strategic minerals or minerals subject to a special framework, which are always subject to a new award procedure.
+The exception applies to strategic minerals or minerals subject to a special framework, which are always subject to a new award procedure.